How to write a personal statement for university

 Link every point you make to your chosen subject

 Whatever you mention in your personal statement, make sure you back it up with reasons why it will help you in your degree.

 For example, when talking about your A Levels, write about what you've learnt from each subject and how it will help you in your degree.
-Even if you think a subject's not relevant, it'll still be teaching you tonnes of new skills which are bound to come in handy.
+Even if you think a subject's not relevant, it'll still be teaching you tonnes of new skills that are bound to come in handy.